 “[F]at weight is dead weight.
 Fat cannot move the body in motion.
 As long as the weight I have is muscle, it should be able to move itself.”

-I’ve keyed in on shoulders not only because I am weaker there, but also because they are featured heavily in competitions in the form of the clean and jerk, thruster, handstand walk, handstand push up, and even wall ball throws.
+I’ve keyed in on shoulders not only because I am weaker there, but also because they are featured heavily in competitions in the form of the clean and jerk, thruster, handstand walk, handstand push-up, and even wall ball throws.
 I think of gymnasts and how they have lighter lower bodies and strong upper bodies so they can propel themselves around more easily.
 But then, I also think about Olympic lifters and how they have strong lower bodies to move large weights from the floor to overhead.
 There is an ideal CrossFit body somewhere in between.

 At 6’2” and 230lbs, I may be a little heavy, but if my weight is mostly lean mass, I should be able to perform adequately.
-After all, fat weight is dead weight.
+After all, body fat is dead weight.
 Fat cannot move the body in motion.
 As long as the weight I have is muscle, it should be able to move itself.

 CrossFit’s focus on gymnastics requires upper body strength.